 - Exoplanet atmospheres and the search for biosignatures

 Nonlinear Dynamics and Chaos

+How can complicated nonlinear mechanical, electrical and biological systems be understood?
 In this module you will develop your knowledge of classical mechanics of simple linear behaviour to include the behaviour of complex nonlinear dynamics.
-You’ll learn about the way in which nonlinear deterministic systems can exhibit essentially random behaviour because of sensitivity relating to initial conditions.
-You’ll have two hours per week of lectures studying this module.
+You’ll learn about the way in which nonlinear deterministic systems can exhibit essentially random behaviours, and approaches to understand and control them.

 Soft Condensed Matter

-The aim of this module will be to give students a basic grounding in key concepts in soft condensed matter physics, with emphasis being placed on the dynamic, structural and kinematic properties of these materials.
 Key differences and similarities between soft matter, hard matter and liquid systems will be highlighted and discussed throughout the module.
 Material that will be covered includes:

-- Introduction to Soft Matter
+- Introduction to soft matter

 - Forces, energies and timescales in soft matter

 - Phase transitions in soft matter (solid-liquid and liquid-liquid demixing)

 - Polymeric materials